The Wines

 Paragon - Grüner Veltliner

-Paragon Vineyard is sustainably farmed, and sits on a west facing slope just a couple miles inland from the Pacific Ocean; it is grown on a soil structure of marl, quartz, and limestone.
+Paragon Vineyard is sustainably farmed and sits on a west facing slope just a couple miles inland from the Pacific Ocean; it grows on a soil structure of marl, quartz, and limestone.
 It exhibits green fruit flavors such as cucumber, green papaya, and celery salt.
 On the front pallet it shows its tremendous acidity but finishes with more of an oily texture.
 The lower alcohol and bracing acidity make this Grüner Veltliner a great Spring and Summer sipper.

 Meeresboden - Grüner Veltliner